augustusfalloon/mindfriend/README.md

 - SwiftUI for modern UI development
 - iOS 15.0+ support
 - MVVM architecture
+-
+## Frontend Tutorial (1.2.3):

-### Frontend Testing
+### Installation and Testing (1.2.1)
 1. Navigate to the `frontend/ios` directory
 2. Open `MindFriend.xcodeproj` in Xcode
 3. Hit the run button in Xcode, make sure iOS simulator is installed

+*(1.2.4) Note: you may face issues if you try to enter non-integers as times when creating a new general time bound restriction or app-specific restrictions
-4. To run tests, open project in Xcode and hit command u
+6. To run tests, open project in Xcode and hit command u

 ## Acceptance Tests For TA